Responsible Conduct of Research

-Responsible Conduct in Research (RCR) training is a requirement that applies to graduate and undergraduate students and postdocs supported by NSF funding in the form of salaries, wages, facilities, supplies, or equipment.
+Responsible Conduct in Research (RCR) training is a requirement that applies to staff, students, and postdocs supported by NSF funding in the form of salaries, wages, facilities, supplies, or equipment.
 This is in accordance with the University’s Institutional Plan.

 It includes the proper online (CITI) training followed by subsequent interactive requirements.

 Completion of training [CITI certificate plus interactive session attendance] is valid for 4 years.